Turning Brownfields to Brightfields

 Connecticut

-Offers a brownfield development loan program, grants, and siting guidance.
+Connecticut considers brownfields a preferred development side.
+State incentives include a brownfield development loan program, grants, liability relief, and siting guidance.

 Maine

-Maine enacted legislation that provides incentives for renewable energy projects built on preferred sites.
+Maine enacted legislation that provides incentives for renewable energy projects built on preferred sites, and offers liability relief for brownfield redevelopment.

 Massachusetts